 Hillcrest School believe that by delivering effective education, increasing knowledge and understanding with respect to drug and substance use, we will help equip our pupils to make sensible lifestyle choices.
 The programme is developed within a positive climate in which pupils and adults feel able to talk openly and honestly.
-This delivery will be through the PSD or wider curriculum, notably Science.
+This delivery will be through the Life Skills or wider curriculum, notably Science.

-The PSD curriculum at Hillcrest has been reviewed and updated to meet the requirements outlined in the DFE - 'Relationships Education, Relationships and Sex Education and Health Education' guidance.
+The Life Skills curriculum at Hillcrest has been reviewed and updated to meet the requirements outlined in the DFE - 'Relationships Education, Relationships and Sex Education and Health Education' guidance.

-Drugs Education in school will:
+Drugs Education is part of our Health Education provision in school.
+It will:

-- Help pupils to gain an understanding of drugs and appropriate drug use; - Dispel myths; - Provide accurate information to allow pupils to make informed choices; - Allow pupils time to ask questions and seek further information; - Clarify values and attitudes; - Raise awareness of risks associated with drugs-related online challenges; and - Signpost students to relevant support offered in school and externally.
+- Help pupils to gain an understanding of drugs and appropriate drug use: - Dispel myths; - Provide accurate information to allow pupils to make informed choices; - Provide information on the legality of drugs use; - Allow pupils time to ask questions and seek further information; - Clarify values and attitudes; - Raise awareness of risks associated with drugs-related online challenges; and